sontx/letrun/docs/task/task-handler.md

 - `@Name`: The name of the task.
 - `@Description`: A brief description of the task.
 - `@Version`: The version of the task.
 - `@Parameters`: An object that describes the input parameters of the task for showing help.
+No value or null means the task doesn't have parameters.
+- `@Output`: An object that describes the output of the task for showing help.
+No value or null means the task doesn't have output.

 > _Vanilla JS_ does not support decorators yet, so you need to use Babel or TypeScript to work with them.